PramodhKumar3/System-Design/README.md

 ## 📚 4.
 Iterator Pattern – Book Collection

+**Definition:** **Iterator** is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

 🧩 **Use Case (Detailed):**
 You have a `BookCollection` class storing books internally in a list.
 External users should iterate without exposing internal details.